bueller2298/daggerheart-srd/Session Notes/Session 1.md

 "What does it say, sir, do they know where it is?"

-"Oh, i'm sorry sir.
+"Oh, I'm sorry sir.
 Does this mean you will stop looking, or will you venture to the Isle of the Twelve?"